High School Rowing in Traverse City

 The regatta and travel fee covers race registration, boat transportation, team hotel rooms, and race day food.

 It does not cover athlete transportation to and from the regattas or parent hotel rooms.
-We will have a parent block of rooms available at a discounted rate if you are attending and have a Parent & Coaches chat group to assist with arranging carpooling if you are not attending.
+We will have a parent block of rooms available at a discounted rate if you are attending and have a team chat group to assist with arranging carpooling if you are not attending.

-Yes, both the season registration and the travel fees can be paid in full or in biweekly installments.
+Yes, the season registration can be paid in full or in biweekly installments.

 Financial aid may also be available during the fall and spring seasons.